“Welcome to Nature Island” announced our guide.

 I had booked my tour through the ship’s travel desk and as a result found it to be well organized.
 Tip – One of the advantages of booking any excursion through the travel center on the cruise-ship – even though it is likely to be a little more expensive – is that if you were to get delayed for some reason, the ship will wait for you, whereas if you wander off on your own and are not back on time, they will leave you behind.

-The hike was a good 45 minute walk which included some Tarzan like swinging from trees – planned in advance by the guide – and a lot of experiencing the wonders of nature.
-Baby bananas, a leaf that tasted just like an apple, and steps on a climb which were naturally made with roots of trees, it truly was an eye-opening insight into the beauty of nature and all that it has to offer us, with the sad realization of how little of that we make use of.
+The hike was a good 45-minute walk which included some Tarzan like swinging from trees – planned in advance by the guide – and a lot of experiencing the wonders of nature.
+Baby bananas, a leaf that tasted just like an apple, and steps on a climb which were naturally made with roots of trees, it indeed was an eye-opening insight into the beauty of nature and all that it has to offer us, with the sad realisation of how little of that we make use of.

 Upon reaching Middleham Falls, the physical strain of the previous 45 minutes disappeared in an instant.
 Water crashing down into a pool below, surrounded with rocks, it was a magnificent sight.
 Hidden from the world in thick vegetation, I often wonder the awe and excitement of the first person who would have discovered this natural beauty.